-Most AI project planning tools don't know your code exists.
+Most ai project planning tools don't know your code exists.
 They give you templates and task lists — plans for a hypothetical app, not the one you're actually building.
 You still have to translate generic output into something your coding agent can act on.
 That translation is most of the work you were trying to skip.
+And as GitHub's spec-driven development research makes clear, coding agents need unambiguous, structured specs — not freeform prompts — to produce reliable output.

 Tekk reads your codebase first.
 Every question it asks, every architectural option it presents, and every spec it generates is grounded in your actual repo — your framework, your file structure, your existing patterns.
 The output isn't a chat message.
 It's a structured specification your coding agent can execute without flailing.